 They are usually built with a small brick wall or dwarf wall as its often referred too and installed with a polycarbonate roof as standard.
 Personally, I would speak to your conservatory installer and see how much more a tiled roof would affect the final price

-This type boasts clean lines and integrates seamlessly with most properties, an optional glass roof makes the Edwardian a great choice when adding a sunroom to any home.
+An optional glass roof makes the Edwardian a great choice when adding a sunroom to any home.

 The Georgian conservatory is sometimes referred to as a reverse-drop or hipped-back Edwardian.
 Many people confuse Georgian conservatories with Edwardian, but there are a few key differences between the two.

 One important distinction between them is that a Georgian generally has a larger footprint.
-This means you may need to obtain planning permission to have one of these designs constructed.
+This means you may need to obtain permission to have one of these designs constructed.

 That being said the Georgian is one of the most straight-forward designs and suits the majority of homes especially if combined with existing Georgian architecture.